calithos4136/bashCrawler/README.md

 !
 When selecting the directory in the program prompts, navigate from the home directory, not the program directory.

 BUGS (THAT I KNOW OF)
-        -the files remaining is a negative number due to a poor arithmatec execution or a bad variable use
+        -the files remaining is a negative number due to a poor arithmatic execution or a bad variable use